zysimplelife/zysimplelife.github.io/_posts/2017-05-26-nice-feature-of-common-upload.markdown

 ### What is form data

-Firstly, from the code I find it takes all the multi parts as the stream and handle them one by one.
+Firstly, from the code I find it takes all the multi-parts as the stream and handle them one by one.
 Because A file upload request comprises an ordered list of items that are encoded according to [RFC 1867](http://www.ietf.org/rfc/rfc1867.txt).
 There is an example about how the form data looks like

 Suppose the server supplies the following page: